What an exciting, instructive, encouraging read this is!

 Oh, the young “woman of the street”!
 The one with the alabaster jar of ointment!
 How precious and heart wrenching and heart warming is her story!

-A Pharisee had invited Jesus to dinner, probably to debate him about the scriptures to trap him somehow.
-And that street woman, the whore, showed up!
+A Pharisee had invited Jesus to dinner, probably to debate the scriptures with him in order to trap him somehow, and that street woman, the whore, showed up!
 Without a word, she stood behind Jesus as he sat at the table, and she wept.
-We don’t know how long before she bowed, her tears washing Jesus’ feet until she had to dry them the only way she could, wiping them with her long beautiful hair before she poured out her precious offering.
+We don’t know how much time passed before she bowed, her tears washing Jesus’ feet until she had to dry them the only way she could, wiping them with her long beautiful hair—how long before she poured out her precious offering.
 Jesus told his host, “…she loved much.”

 I’ve wondered what had happened before this that made her love Jesus so much.
 Maybe she had been among the hordes of people who followed him.
 It’s possible a loved one had been healed of a horrible disease.
 Or had she heard him tell the people not to judge—-not to judge her?
 Or maybe grateful tears came because she believed it when he said his Father is “kind to the unthankful and the evil,” and she knew which one she was.

 Whatever it was, how wonderful!
-Somehow, she had heard, she believed, she came, she worshiped, giving him perhaps the most valuable thing she owned.
+Somehow, she had heard, she believed, she came, she worshiped, and she gave him perhaps the most valuable thing she owned.
 And Jesus called this faith, saying, “Your faith has saved you.
 Go in peace.”
 It was that simple; that easy.

 On a star lit night, thirty-or-so years before this, the angels sang, “Peace on Earth, goodwill to man.”
 Surely, these stories provide a picture, just in part, of what that looks like.